Recently added item(s)

 The EU daily recommendation for vitamin D for an adult is 5µg (200 IU)13.
 This dosage often proves insufficient for most adults due to our exposure to at least some of the risk factors mentioned above.
 For this reason, 1000 IU is generally considered a more optimal daily dosage of vitamin D for an adult.
 When there is a demonstrated deficiency, individuals require higher doses and this is best guided by a health professional.
 It is worth noting that a vitamin D test, obtained either through the GP or privately (not expensive!), is the best way to find out what daily supplemental dosage of vitamin D is most suited to your needs.

-This is our best-selling vitamin D product which provides a high daily dose of easily absorbed vitamin D3 in a liquid form, which tastes great and is easy to take.
-One drop provides 1000 IU vitamin D3.
-Even better, the vitmain D is emulsified, making it highly bioavailable and particularly beneficial for those struggling with digestive or absorption difficulties (e.g. related to gallbladder dysfunction or removal).
-The liquid is flavoured with natural lemon oil and is pleasant to take under the tongue or can be added to water, juice, or smoothie.
-The bottle lasts for up to 6 months from opening when taken at the recommended dose per day, so it is very economical and can be shared with the whole family.
-Now provided in a glass bottle as part of our ongoing strategy to reduce our use of plastic.
+This is our best-selling vitamin D product which provides a high daily dose of easily absorbed vitamin D3 in a liquid form which tastes great and is easy to take.
+One drop provides 1000iu vitamin D3.
+Even better, the vitamin D is emulsified, making it highly bioavailable and particularly beneficial with those struggling with digestive or absorption difficulties (e.g. related to gallbladder dysfunction or removal).
+The liquid is flavoured with a natural lemon oil and is pleasant to take under the tongue or can be added to water, juice, or smoothie.
+The bottle will last for several months, depending on how many drops you’re using, so it is very economical and can be shared with the whole family.

 Directions: 1-3 drops per day directly under the tongue, with liquid or food, or higher as guided by a health professional.